-Those devotees fasting on the day wears yellow colored dress and offers yellow colored fruits and flowers to Vishnu and Brihaspati.
+Those devotees fasting on the day wear a yellow-colored dress and offer yellow-colored fruits and flowers to Vishnu and Brihaspati.
 Food is only consumed once and includes Chana Dal (Bengal Gram) and ghee.
-Basically, yellow colored food is eaten on the day.
+Basically, yellow-colored food is eaten on the day.
 In some regions, banana or plantain is worshipped and watered.

-Friday is dedicated to Mother Goddess – Mahalakshmi, Santhosi Ma, Annapuraneshwari and Durga.
+Friday is dedicated to Mother Goddess – Mahalakshmi, Santhoshi Ma, Annapuraneshwari, and Durga.
 Sweets are distributed on the day.
-Those devotees observing the Vrat make it a point to eat at night In Hindu religion, each day of a week is dedicated to a particular God or Goddesses.
+Those devotees observing the Vrat make it a point to eat at night.
+In the Hindu religion, each day of a week is dedicated to a particular God or Goddesses.
 Friday or Shukrawar is dedicated to Shakti – the Mother Goddess in Hinduism – and Shukra or Venus.

 One of the most important Vrat or Upvaas (fast) on the day is dedicated to Santhoshi Matha (an incarnation of Shakti).
-The fasting is also known as ‘Solah Shukravar Vrats because a devotee fasts for 16 consecutive Fridays.
+The fasting is also known as ‘Solah Shukravar’ Vrats as devotee fasts for 16 consecutive Fridays.
 White color is given importance on Friday.

 Another deity that is propitiated on the day is Shukra, who is known to provide joy and material wealth.
-The period of Shukra in one’s astrological chart is considered to be most productive and luckily period.
-Worship of Shakti – Durga, Kali and other forms – on Friday is considered highly auspicious.
-Shakti temples in India attract large number of devotees on this day.
-Devotees wear white colored dress on this day.
+The period of Shukra in one’s astrological chart is considered to be the most productive and lucky period.
+Worship of Shakti – Durga, Kali, and other forms – on Friday is considered highly auspicious.
+Shakti temples in India attract a large number of devotees on this day.
+Devotees wear a white-colored dress on this day.
 The fasting on Shukravar begins at sunrise and ends with sunset.
 The person fasting only partakes in the evening meal.
-White colored food like kheer or milk is the most preferred.
+White-colored food like kheer or milk is the most preferred.

-Shani is represented as a deity carrying bow and arrows and riding a vulture.
+Shani is represented as a deity carrying a bow and arrows and riding a vulture.
 Some devotees worship a black iron idol of Sani.
-Some worship the Peepal Tree and tie thread around its bark.
-Black colored items like sesame oil and black clothes are also donated on the day.
+Some worship the Peepal Tree and tie a thread around its bark.
+Black-colored items like sesame oil and black clothes are also donated on the day.